dacraw/dairy-free-eats/README.md

 2. Add auth token to `ngrok.yml` file: `ngrok config add-authtoken AUTH_TOKEN`

 3. Run the following command to start the forwarding: `ngrok http --url=glad-promoted-falcon.ngrok-free.app 3000`.
 Please note that this needs to be running in order to test whether Stripe is sending events when triggering the API.

+### Testing Stripe Webhooks

+With an `ngrok` tunnel setup to `localhost`, and `stripe-cli` installed locally, run the command `ngrok http --url=glad-promoted-falcon.ngrok-free.app 3000` and then `stripe trigger payment_intent.succeeded` to test the Stripe Event Destination endpoint.
+Other useful `stripe` commands:

+- `stripe listen` (monitor webhook events sent to the endpoint)
+- `stripe logs tail` (monitor network responses to the Stripe endpoint)